You are $75 away from free shipping

 Step #1: Prime your lids.
 Apply an eye primer to your lids to prep for your eye shadow.

 Step #2: Grab your shadow.
 Use a shimmery white eye shadow, like the L’Oréal Paris Colour Riche Monos Eyeshadow in Petite Perle, to coat your lids.
-Then, apply a nude matte shade into your crease with a fluffy brush to diffuse any harsh lines.
+Then, apply a nude matte shade in your crease with a fluffy brush to diffuse any harsh lines.

 Step #3: Apply mascara.
 As you can probably guess, you’ll want to finish your shimmery white eye shadow look with a few coats of mascara.
 Reach for the L’Oréal Paris Voluminous Lash Paradise Washable Mascara to do just that.